jonathanzahler00/jonathanzahler00/README.md

 - 👋 Hey, you can call me ZEE
 - 👀 I’m interested in creating useful ways to automate tasks in a simple easy to modify way.
-- 💞️ I’m looking to collaborate on any large project that is looking to improve life for others and make a large world impact.
+- 💞️ I’m looking to collaborate on any large project that is looking to improve life or make a large world impact.
 - 📫 Email me your feedback/questions/opportunities : jonathanzahler00@gmail.com

 <!---